 Individuals & Family Health Insurance Plans in Texas

 Residents in Texas looking for individual and family health insurance plans can purchase these plans from participating private insurers through HealthCare.gov, the federal exchange.
 Individual and family plans are usually taken by individuals who are self-employed with no employees, students who are not covered from their parents coverage and people who don not obtain coverage from their employer or individuals who are unemployed.
 All qualifying plans available in Texas for individuals and families must offer ten standardized essential benefits along with the state additional mandated benefits.
-The following types of individuals and families health insurance plans are available in Texas, which can be purchased through private providers or providers participating in Texas through the federal exchange, HealthCare.gov.
+The following types of individuals and families health insurance plans in Texas, which can be purchased through private providers or providers participating in Texas through the federal exchange, HealthCare.gov.

 Preferred Provider Organization or PPO plans are amongst the most popular plans in the Individual and Family health insurance market.
 People prefer this type of plan because they enjoy complete flexibility and are allowed to visit any in-network physician or healthcare provider of their choice without any need to obtain a referral from their primary care physician.
 However, people should keep in mind that in-network healthcare services will include higher benefit level compared to out-of-network healthcare services.
 Before enrolling in any of the PPO plan, it is vital for the insured to check that their provider accepts their health plan to receive the highest level of coverage.
 PPO plans require insured to pay an annual deductible before they start covering their medical bills and the insured might also need to pay a co-payment for certain services or they need to cover a certain percentage of the total charges of their medical bills.